|

 Kindergarten-Level Chinese with accent?

-3. Or take classes in Chinese as an adult?
+- Or take classes in Chinese as an adult and hope they don't have an American accent?

 not force me to learn Chinese?
 It would have helped me so much now!"

-Or are they lucky that their parents took the
+Or will they be lucky that their parents, unlike others, took the

 to them in Chinese, knowing they would learn English at school